Everything businesses need to know about account takeover (ATO) fraud

 Not to mention, account takeover can damage brands permanently.
 And it can erode the trust and loyalty of good customers, especially when businesses increase customer friction and false positives to prevent fraud.
 The same Kount survey found that 25% of respondents wouldn’t return to a website if it turned away their legitimate transaction.

-The best way to prevent account takeover is to implement an account takeover solution.
-The right solution can help businesses prevent fraud without adding unnecessary friction to the customer experience.
-Kount Control for account takeover protection takes a multi-layered approach to stop malicious logins, detect bots, and customize customer experiences by accepting, blocking, or challenging login activity.
+The best way to prevent account takeover is to implement an account takeover solution like Kount Control.
+The right solution can help businesses stop malicious logins, detect bot attacks, and manage trusted devices without adding unnecessary friction to the customer experience.

-At the protection layer, Kount Control evaluates user behavior, device, and network anomalies through tools like Trusted Device, IP risk detection, and anomaly detection.
-This linked analysis can detect high-risk, irregular login activity from bots, credential stuffing, and brute-force attacks.
+Kount Control evaluates user behavior, device, and network anomalies through machine learning capabilities like device intelligence, IP risk detection, and anomaly detection.
+This linked analysis can detect high-risk, abnormal login activity from bots, credential stuffing, and brute-force attacks.

-With Trusted Device, Kount Control customers can identify the relationship between a device and a customer.
-Typically, customers use a few trusted devices to log in to accounts.
-When businesses can see a customer’s trusted devices, they can set policies that challenge logins coming from non-trusted devices at certain velocities.
+Device intelligence capabilities identify the relationship between a device and a customer.
+Typically, customers use a few devices to log in to accounts.
+When businesses can see a customer’s trusted devices, they can set policies that challenge logins from non-trusted devices.

-Trusted Device helps businesses do three important things:
+Device intelligence helps businesses do three important things:

 - Recognize customers or bad actors as soon as they attempt to log in.